Andrea/andrea.github.io/_posts/2014-05-10-why-fsharp.markdown

 {% endhighlight %}

 That is pretty much all you need to start playing with the data of a csv file.
+And by playing I mean you have typed access to the fields in the csv.
+This will print in the console the fist response (not a great use), but it show that it's typed, see the %s and that I can access fields by column name (it will use by default the first row for headers)

+{% highlight FSharp %}
+	let first = data.Rows |> Seq.head
+    printfn "The first person production language %s" first.``What programming language(s) are you using in production?``

+{% endhighlight %}

 I don't know you, but I am totally blown away by this.
+There is also a graph tool that will help you plot data.

 ## Other people
 Just for the craic (and to double check on my madness level) I asked on twitter what is people's preferred language feature and this is what I got: